StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 3. Try the example help command.

 -----
-*[1] Depending on your system configuration, you might be able to specify "python" and "pip" instead of "py -3" or "pip3" from the command line.*
+*[1] Depending on your system configuration, you might need to specify "python3", etc. instead of "py -3" from the command line.*